 How Long Does It Take to Drive?

 Driving from Paris to Limoges takes roughly four hours, although traffic—especially leaving Paris—can stretch it out to longer.
-They drive is just under 250 miles, and the fastest route uses the A10 and A20 highways all the way to the destination.
+The fastest route uses the A10 and A20 highways all the way to the destination.
 Tolls are common on French highways, so be sure to carry extra euros with you in case the booth doesn't accept international credit cards.

 Is There a Bus That Goes From Paris to Limoges?